yourbasic/api/README.md

 strategies and rules that can help us create code libraries that are safe, efficient and easy to use.

-The text comes with three accompanying examples:
+The text comes with three example libraries:

-- [fenwick][fenwick] is a tiny example intended to illustrate the 5 Commandments.
+- [fenwick][fenwick] is a tiny example intended to illustrate the 5 Commandments in Chapter 1.
-- [bloom][bloom] is a more intricate example, with nontrivial semantics, performance and compatibility issues.
+- [bloom][bloom] is a more intricate example, with tricky semantics, performance and compatibility issues.
-- [graph][graph] is a full-scale example presenting challenging design decisions leading to interfaces, complementary and auxiliary types and data structures, and subpackages.
+- [graph][graph] is a full-scale library with challenging design decisions leading to new interfaces, complementary and auxiliary data structures, and subpackages.

-Many examples are in [Go][go], the language itself being a case study of good API design, with clean and simple interfaces on top of a huge complex implementation.
+Most examples are in [Go][go], the language itself being a case study of good API design, with clean and simple interfaces on top of a huge complex implementation.
-There are also a few examples in [Java][java], a language that has had more time to accumulate cruft in the form of superfluous and dysfunctional elements.
+There are also a few examples in [Java][java], a language that has had more time to accumulate crud in the form of superfluous and dysfunctional elements.

-The `go` keyword is particularly striking: the syntax couldn't be simpler and the semantics are explained in
+The `go` keyword is particularly striking: the syntax couldn't be simpler and the semantics are defined in
 [eight lines of text](https://golang.org/ref/spec#Go_statements) in the language specification.
 Still, you rarely hear complaints about thread support being limited in Go.